shaimaa-hshalaby/Angular_Guide/04-Components and databinding/COMPONENT_INTERACTION.md

 ### Use @input() to pass data from the parent component to the child component

-As an HTML Tree, we call the parent element and the child element to the container element and its content.
+As an HTML Tree, we call the parent and child element to the container element and its content.

   ![image](https://github.com/shaimaa-hshalaby/Angular_Guide/assets/3264417/588fce15-df3f-4af5-8e4f-887263a3fe50)

-In the same manner, we call the host component the parent component and the nested component the child component
+In the same manner, we call the host component the parent component, and the nested component the child component

  ![image](https://github.com/shaimaa-hshalaby/Angular_Guide/assets/3264417/3192b5f9-ab12-4d22-a3e2-1dc8e5445321)

-For the parent to be able to pass a property value to the child component, the child component property must be marked as accessible from the parent by decorated it by *@Input()* follow the steps to pass value from parent to child:
+In order for parents to pass property values to child components, the child component property must be marked as accessible from the parent by using the *@Input()* decorator.
+Follow these steps to pass a value from the parent to the child:

  ![image](https://github.com/shaimaa-hshalaby/Angular_Guide/assets/3264417/73d79188-5d9b-4637-85f7-5d5f03bbd1b1)